hangrybear666/15-devops-bootcamp__ansible/README.md

 ## Usage (course examples)

 <details closed>
 <summary><b>1.
-Provision 1-n Linode/EC2 Instances /w terraform & use ansible to create linux service-user, install node and npm, then deploy and start a node application</b></summary>
+Provision 1-n Linode/EC2 Instances /w terraform & manually start ansible to create linux service-user, install node and npm, then deploy and start a node application</b></summary>

 #### a.
 Create 1-n Linode VPS Servers by following the bonus project 2) in the terraform repo